Leescifer/TodoList/README.md

 ```sh
 npm install
 ```

+## Create Your Own Database
+To create your own database, visit [MongoDB](https://www.mongodb.com/) and set up a new database.
+Update your `.env` file with the appropriate MongoDB connection string.

 ### Set Up Environment Variables
 Create a `.env` file in the root directory and configure the following variables: